These definitions may help you feel better informed, whether you've been diagnosed with breast cancer or know someone who has.

 Occult breast cancer Breast cancer that can’t be felt or seen on imaging (for example, mammogram or ultrasound).
 It’s usually diagnosed when someone is being investigated for symptoms elsewhere in the body, for example enlarged lymph nodes.
 Sometimes a biopsy in another part of the body shows cells that look like secondary breast cancer cells, indicating there is a primary cancer in the breast, even though it can’t be seen.

-Oligometastatic disease Small, isolated areas of secondary breast cancer that are stable (not progressing) and usually present in only one site of the body (oligo means ‘little' or 'few’).
+Oligometastatic disease Small, isolated areas of secondary breast cancer that are stable (not progressing) and usually present in only one place in the body (oligo means ‘little' or 'few’).

 Oncoplastic surgeon A breast cancer surgeon with training in plastic surgery.